cxpsemea/Cx1ClientGo/readme.md

-# Important Repository Announcement
+# Repository Update
-Due to organization policy, this repository will no longer be public in the near future.
+This repository will remain public but will be moving to a new location in the future.
-If you use this repository and require continued access, please contact your CSM/TAM or other Checkmarx representative to discuss options and alternatives.
+More details around the timeline will be shared as soon as they are available - apologies for the inconvenience.

 ## Module information